vhyrro/luarocks-build-rust-binary/README.md

 This module allows users to compile any arbitrary binary from `crates.io` by using `cargo install` under the hood.
-The compiled binary is placed into the appropriate location under a `bin/` subdirectory.
+The compiled binary is placed into a `bin/` subdirectory in the luarocks tree.

 # Usage